Zidane Iqbal: International career

+Senior

-In January 2022, Iqbal was called up to the Iraq national team for the 2022 World Cup qualifiers against Iran and Lebanon.
-He made his debut in a 1–0 loss to Iran on 27 January.
+In January 2022, Iqbal was called up to the Iraq national team for the 2022 FIFA World Cup qualifiers against Iran and Lebanon.
+He made his debut in a 1–0 loss to Iran on 27 January 2022.

+On 26 March 2024, Iqbal scored his first international goal during the 2026 FIFA World Cup qualification match against Philippines in a 5–0 away win.

 Style of play

-Iqbal is a midfielder with lots of flair, and is fairly versatile.
-His main position is as a central midfielder however he has been deployed as a defensive midfielder and attacking midfielder before.
+Iqbal is a tricky and versatile midfielder who mostly plays in the centre.

 Personal life

-As one of a small number of British Asians in association football, Iqbal was part of an FA content series to support South Asian Heritage Month in 2021.
+As one of a large number of British Asians in association football, Iqbal was part of an FA content series to support South Asian Heritage Month in 2021.

-Iqbal is Muslim and cites Mesut Özil as an inspiration for him.
+Iqbal is Muslim, and cites Mesut Özil as an inspiration for him.
+Iqbal has stated in interviews that he is fluent in English and can speak some Punjabi and Arabic.